 In some cases, travelers’ smartphones serve even as digital keys that can open rooms using Bluetooth technology.
 In the example below, you can see how Marriott Hotels only provide this service to the members of its loyalty program:

 In addition, many hotels let the guest choose their own room, as long it is in the same category they booked.
-For instance, the traveler can choose between a view to the beach or the park.
+For instance, the traveler can choose between a view of the beach or the park.
 Furthermore, check-in time may be personalized and free of charge.

-The app may also contain information about services, amenities and lunch options like a digital concierge.
+The app may also contain information about services, amenities, and lunch options like a digital concierge.

 Check-in kiosks beside the front desk

-In some of Marriot International properties, the automated kiosks work using facial recognition.
+In some of Marriot International’s properties, the automated kiosks work using facial recognition.
 The pilot was tested in July 2018 in two of the company’s hotels in China and now Alibaba’s Fliggy online travel agency and Shiji have rolled out the technology in 50 hotels in China.

-According to Marriot’s official press release, the traditional check-in process takes around 3 minutes to be completed, even more in “rush-hours”.
+According to Marriot’s official press release, the traditional check-in process takes around 3 minutes to be completed, even more in “rush hours”.
 And most part of this time is wasted in queues.

 Since we tend to remember better the last moments of the trips, it’s important to top it all off.
-The check out is your last chance to impress guests.
+The check-out is your last chance to impress guests.

 All the processes mentioned before to speed up the check-in can also be used in check out.
-In some cases, with guest’s authorization, it’s even possible to do an express check out.
+In some cases, with the guest’s authorization, it’s even possible to do an express check out.